-Subsea Studio[TM] Digital Platform
+Subsea StudioTM Digital Platform

 Through Subsea Studio[TM], we connect data, technology, and expertise to optimize the development, execution, and operation of current and future subsea fields.
 Our open and connected ecosystem can exchange data efficiently with suppliers, partners, and clients, providing immediate access to relevant information, and improving efficiency and quality of decisions and planning.
-Subsea Studio[TM] establishes a data flow, or a "digital thread," that connects applications using common data models throughout a project's lifecycle.
+Subsea StudioTM establishes a data flow, or a "digital thread," that connects applications using common data models throughout a project's life cycle.
 Each decision is data-driven and each piece of actionable data is made readily available.
 We utilize this data to create value for our clients through efficiency gains, optimized productivity, and increased reliability.

-Our Subsea Studio[TM] portfolio of digital solutions is comprised of:

-- Subsea Studio[TM] FD, which combines our subsea expertise and digital technologies to design, optimize, and select the best field development, thereby increasing quality and reliability and accelerating time to first oil; - Subsea Studio[TM] EX, which increases execution efficiency and speed by using a data-centric approach, automation, collaboration, and seamless interfaces; and - ▶ Subsea Studio[TM] LOF, which enhances performance and production targets through digitally enabled operations and services.
+Our Subsea StudioTM portfolio of digital solutions will be commercialized over time, beginning with Subsea StudioTM FD, which combines our subsea expertise and digital technologies to design, optimize, and select the best field development, thereby increasing quality and reliability and accelerating time to first oil.